Table of Contents

 Both Stride and Godot provide ways to run code asynchronously, but they use different approaches.

-Stride Example
+Stride example

 Stride offers a specialized AsyncScript class that allows you to execute code asynchronously using C#'s async/await syntax.
 The Execute() method can be awaited, allowing your code to run without blocking the main game loop.